 Specifically, developers and programmers can use Windows Server 2008 to build even more adaptable web applications using IIS manager and the Internet Information Server 7.0.
 This version of Windows Server also allows users to build connected systems with Windows Communication, Foundation, Windows Workflow Foundation, Windows Process Activation Service, and Microsoft Message Queue 4.0.

 Windows Server 2008 also includes several additional featured geared toward security and administrative functions that are shared with Windows Vista.
 These features include re-written networking stack, an enhanced firewall, more technology to be used in the .NET Framework, as well as additional improvements to several systems, such as kernel, file, and memory.
+For additional features, be sure to check out the Windows Server 2008 Premium (Small Businesses) option as well.

 Windows Server 2012 and 2012 R2